Nations League: The back-door route to Euro 2020?

 - From the section European Football

-The draw for the inaugural Uefa Nations League takes place on Wednesday, 24 January from 11:00 GMT in Lausanne - follow text updates on the BBC Sport website
+Scotland, placed in League C's Group 1, open against Albania in Glasgow on Monday, before visiting Israel in October.

-Is the Uefa Nations League a complicated irrelevance?
-Or is it the best route some of the home nations have of reaching Euro 2020?
+Not all of the nations competing will see the competition in the same way.

-England, Wales and Northern Ireland might baulk at that suggestion, given all three were at the finals in France in 2016, but would they all be entirely confident of finishing in the top two places in a five- or six-team group to earn qualification in the usual way?
+England, Wales and Northern Ireland might baulk at the idea of needing a back-door route to Euro 2020, given all three were at the finals in France in 2016.
+But would they all be entirely confident of finishing in the top two places in a five- or six-team group to earn qualification in the usual way?

 The Scottish FA is being more circumspect.
 With its focus sharpened by Hampden hosting four Euro 2020 tournament matches, it is selling Uefa's new competition - one which will effectively replace most international friendlies - to sceptical fans as a way of ending what would be a 22-year absence from major finals.